HoriaBosoanca/callgo-client/README.md

 ## Links
 The repo for the server is [here](https://github.com/HoriaBosoanca/callgo-server-ws). \
-The live app is [here](https://callgo-client.vercel.app/menu).
+The live app is [here](callgo.horia.live).

 ## Todo
-Move client to rpi and link it to domain \
+Use WebRTC \
 Microphone support \
+If sent video data is still too slow, learn how to use web workers \
 Use more goroutines on the server \
 Make a session cleanup system on the server (session timeouts) \
-Use WebRTC \
 Share screen support \
 Implement join request feature